NathanCustom Tailors

 1. Measure twice, write once.
 Take each measurement at least twice.
 If the two numbers differ by more than half an inch, take a third and go with the two that match.

 2. Wear thin clothing.
 A tight t-shirt and light trousers.
 No hoodies, no jeans, no belts.
+(Generation Tux recommends a form-fitting tee for exactly this reason.6)

 3. Stand naturally.
 Do not straighten up like you are in the military.
 Stand the way you actually stand when you are waiting in line for coffee.
 That is the posture your suit needs to fit.